Getting Started with Link Finder (Plugin for Powerpoint)

 The Link Finder plugin for Powerpoint is a tool to help you manage all the invisible link shapes that you (or your designer) may have added to a Powerpoint file.

 If you haven't yet installed it, please do that first.
-You can find a tutorial here.
+You can find a tutorial on how to install Link Finder and our other Powerpoint Plugins here.
 (Link Finder is included in the download for Easy Journals).

 In the plugin panel you can see only very few options: